Stichoza/nbg-currency/README.md

 }
 ```

+When passing dates as `Carbon` or `DateTime` objects, it's recommended to have its timezone set to `Asia/Tbilisi` to avoid unexpected behavior.
+For convenience, timestamp string is available as `NbgCurrency::TIMEZONE` class constant.

 ### Get Currency Object

 The `NbgCurrency::get()` method returns a `Currency` object containing data of a currency for specified date.